 A Trail Through the Cemetery

-Surrounded by the historic Hotel De Haro where Teddy Roosevelt took his favorite baths and the impressive marina featuring giant yachts, the Afterglow Vista stands solemnly.
+Surrounded by the historic Bed and Breakfast De Haro where Teddy Roosevelt took his favorite baths and the impressive marina featuring giant yachts, the Afterglow Vista stands solemnly.
 The enchanting atmosphere begins with the entrance to the Afterglow Vista.
 This trail will take visitors through a local cemetery, featuring ceremonial tombstones among the grassy stretch.
 The flourishing landscape adds to the ancient feelings that overwhelm the main structure.
 Along this trail, you will notice names of other deceased locals from the island as you walk deeper into the forest toward the mausoleum.
 Visiting during the month of October adds a spine-tingling chill in the air to this historic destination.

 The formal gardens featured near the mausoleum are quite stunning themselves.
 While the winding walkways guide past tombstones and toward the awe-inspiring burial site of the McMillin family, down by the water are formal gardens and a sun-soaked marina.
 You can travel from the forest landscape down to the picturesque formal gardens and marina.
 Those formal gardens are the setting for many weddings a week during the summer months.

 Stay at Tucker House Inn